Bir, Himachal Pradesh

 Bir is a rural village located in the west of the Joginder Nagar Valley in the state of Himachal Pradesh in northern India.
-It has been nicknamed the paragliding capital of India and is the location of the Bir Tibetan Colony, founded in the early 1960s as a settlement for Tibetan refugees after the 1959 Tibetan uprising.

-Bir is noted for several Tibetan Buddhist monasteries and supportive centres of the Nyingma school, the Karma Kagyu school, and the Sakya school, located either in the town of Bir or nearby.
-A large stupa is also located in Bir.
-Ecotourism, spiritual studies, and meditation draws visitors.
+It is the location of the Bir Tibetan Colony, founded in the early 1960s as a settlement for Tibetan refugees after the 1959 Tibetan uprising.
+Bir is noted for several other Tibetan Buddhist monasteries and its growing tourism sector, with Bir Billing becoming known as the paragliding capital of India.